MicrosoftDocs/msteams-docs/msteams-platform/promote_app_adoption.md

 You must define a rollout process for your Teams app and make sure that:

 * You incorporate a standard rollout process for onboarding a new client on the Teams app.
-If you are onboarding a customer on your SaaS application and the customer also uses Teams, ensure that the Teams app onboarding is done as part of your standard onboarding and not as a separate activity.
+If you're onboarding a customer on your SaaS application and the customer also uses Teams, ensure that the Teams app onboarding is done as part of your standard onboarding and not as a separate activity.
 * Support professionals and CSMs are trained and are familiar with the nuances of your app, its value proposition, features, configuration steps, and the rollout process.
-Also, leverage the [deployment guidance for admins](#step-2-help-admins-to-do-app-config-and-rollout-for-their-end-users).
+Also, use the [deployment guidance for admins](#step-2-help-admins-to-do-app-config-and-rollout-for-their-end-users).

 ### App installation and configuration guide